Open access covers all types of peer-reviewed publications, both journal articles and books (monographs).

 Open access for books did not happen until later.
 This is because there is often still a need for a printed copy of a book alongside the online version and the costs of the printed copy need to be recouped.
 It is not easy to find a cost-covering business model for open access books.
 A pioneering project relating to open access for books was the European OAPEN (Open Access Publishing in European Networks) project.
 The result was the OAPEN Foundation, an international initiative to further expand open access for books.
 It currently offers two services:

 The Directory of Open Access Books (DOAB) is a database that refers readers to open access books on publishers’ websites.
 These are peer-reviewed books that are published under an open access licence (the CC BY licence) – in other words, books that are ‘free to read’ and ‘free to share’.
-DOAB contains 6,500 books from 175 publishers.
+DOAB contains 12,000 books or chapters from 280 publishers.

 The OAPEN library is a repository of 3,500 full-text books.
 Publishers can choose to place their open access books in the OAPEN library.
 The OAPEN library also contains books that are only ‘free to read’.